n8n-io/n8n-docs/docs/privacy-security/security.md

 Self-hosters must:

 * Make sure data is encrypted in transit by setting up a reverse proxy in front of the n8n instance to handle TLS.
 * Handle encrypting data at rest.
+This can be achieved by using encrypted partitions, or encryption at the hardware level, and ensuring n8n and its database is written to that location.
+Cloud providers typically offer storage systems with disk encryption built-in.

 ## Development